foroughi1380/easyScripts/README.md

 ```

 ### Automatic
-donlowd script on you system
+donlowd script on your system

 #### server
 ```shell